Vizzuality/half-earth-v3/_docs/scientists/creating-tiles.md

 ### Publishing tiles from ArcGIS Pro
 1. Create a project and open the layer you want to create the tiles from.
 By default the new map will have the [3857 projection](https://epsg.io/3857) and a default basemap with that projection appears.
 2. Tweak the symbols, make sure they are exactly what they should be, if something is off the whole tile service will have to be republished.
 2. In the 'Contents' panel select the layer you want to publish as a tile service.
 Right click on the layer and select `Sharing`, then `Web layer` and `Publish Web Layer` .
 You can also access from the top menu following the path `Share > Web Layer > Publish Web Layer`.
+Make sure you are logged in to ArcGIS Online and not to the Prodution portal.
 3. The Sharing panel opens and the description fields appear to be filled.
     - This is the information that is going to describe the item in ArcGIS Online
     - For **Layer Type**, select `Tile` if you are tiling raster files or feature layers with many features